 Straight people are known for calling in sick the day after the Super Bowl, so damn it, we can do it, too.
-(What you mean you already called in sick the day after the Oscars?)
+(Wait—you mean you already called in sick the day after the Oscars!?)
 Call your boss and tell him you’re taking Monday off.
-You’re going to be tired, sunburnt and maybe hungover.
+After a nonstop weekend of events and activities, you’re going to be tired, sunburnt and maybe hungover.
 So rest up, sleep it off and come back rejuvenated on Tuesday.

 9. Don't forget to wear sunscreen.

 Not to sound like your mom, but you should be wearing sunscreen everyday.
 Every.
 Single.
 Day.
 This is especially true during Pride, when you’ll be outside in the June sun for hours.
-Put it on at home, and make sure to bring extra to reapply.
+Put it on at home, and make sure to bring extra to reapply throughout the day.
 You’ll thank us later.

 10. Dress fashionable but comfortable.

 NYC Pride is a celebration of diversity and freedom to be yourself, no matter who you are or where you’re from.
 Be expressive and wear colorful tank tops and shorts that embrace the rainbow!
 You can check out our guide to where you can find the best Pride looks in NYC.
 So go crazy with your wardrobe, but take the heat into consideration; light, fun, colorful and outrageous is the way to go.

 Pride is about connecting, meeting new people and celebrating with the ones you love.
 Get a fun group of your peeps together and cut loose.
 You can fly solo if you choose, but we think your chances of staying safe and having fun are improved by buddying up.